 1. Use Non-gender terms

-If your content will discuss intimate relationships, best practices will use non-gendered terms such as “they,” “them,” or “partner” in examples.
+If your content discusses intimate relationships, best practices will use non-gendered terms such as “they,” “them,” or “partner” in examples.
 Where examples must be used, use diverse examples that show female-female, male-male, female-male, and non-binary relationships.

 2. Use the right language to discuss the LGBTQ+ Community

 a.
 Stonewall maintains a complete glossary of terms relating to gender and sexuality here.